campus for small-scale domestic-oriented care

 Moreover, during a post-procedure evaluation, a significant majority of the participating contractors indicated that the BIM approach had enabled them to better understand the project and prepare more efficient and accurate quotes.
 Several bidders even requested that BIM play an even more central role in future procedures.

 Now that the new building is complete and the operational and maintenance phase has begun, it is important that the BIM model is kept up to date in the future as well.
 This must be done based on the logical numbering we previously agreed upon with the client, so that all data and details remain accurate.
 Of course, this requires qualified technical staff capable of making adjustments in Revit themselves if necessary.
-Fortunately for the city of Courtrijk, this is not a problem, and this project is hopefully a model for the future management of the city’s built heritage.
+Fortunately for the city of Kortrijk, this is not a problem, and this project is hopefully a model for the future management of the city’s built heritage.

 BIM model – architecture